 Have you ever had major surgery?
 Like the kind that requires opioid pain killers and a hospital stay?

 I’m Stephanie Roberson Barnard, breast cancer

-During my breast cancer treatment, I had five surgeries.
+For my breast cancer treatment, I had six surgeries.

 After each surgery I woke up in so much pain I could hardly breathe!
 Everybody kept saying to "push the button" for pain medicine, but I could never get my hand on it.
 The button always seemed to be out of reach or hanging from the side of the bed, so my husband or a nurse would have to find it and put it in my hand.